cubetech/sysadmin.simple-ftp-backup/README.md

 1. Set up your FTP server
 2. Install the gems via Bundler, or install the gems listed in Gemfile manually.
-3. Rename settings-sample.rb to settings.rb
+3. Rename settings.rb.sample to settings.rb
 4. In settings.rb, fill in specific command paths, FTP credentials, MySQL login info & databases, and any directories you want backed up.
 Just comment out the constants for backups you don't want to run.
 5. Set the script to run with cron - I have mine run every night, like so: